The J.CON Story

 Over the years, Joe has continued his journey of personal growth.
 In 2003, he became a formal leadership student.
 He has developed tried and true business and motivation tactics to encourage stylists and employees to reach their full potential.
 “No limits” is an ongoing and core driver in J.CON culture.

 In March 2013, with much anticipation and excitement, J.CON opened its first branch location, J.CON Salon at Gateway.
-The Gateway location at 8501 4th Street North is housed in the same building that J.CON Salon once called home for nearly 18 years.
+The Gateway location at 8501 4th Street North was housed in the same building that J.CON Salon once called home for nearly 18 years.
 The building was completely renovated from top to bottom and was designed into a modern, cutting-edge salon.
-J.CON Salon at Gateway offers a full range of hair and waxing services.
+J.CON Salon at Gateway offered a full range of hair and waxing services.
+In February 2021, the Gateway location was closed due to the sale of the property.
+The Gateway stylists relocated to the main location on 4th St. N.

-As of 2013, between two locations, J.CON Salon and Spa employs 80 team members.
-With core values in place – Passion, Care, Excellence, Trust, Serve, Fun and Forgive – and a team committed to be the best they can be, it is exciting to imagine what will be achieved in the next chapter.
+As of 2023, J.CON Salon and Spa employs 80 team members.
+With core values in place – Passion, Care, Excellence, Trust, Serve, Fun, & Forgive – and a team committed to be the best they can be, it is exciting to imagine what will be achieved in the next chapter.